elfarjidotheman/mern-social-media/README.md

     - add a new component to show all friends from search results
     - <s>disable suggestions on blur from input</s>
     - <s>notification count on new message</s>
+#   - <s>add user Avatar to desktop navbar with dropdown:</s>
+#       - profile settings
+#       - help
+#       - <s>logout</s>
+#   - <s>update mobile navbar with icons</s>

 - Profile page
     - <s>fix reload problem</s>
     - add social media links to the social media icons

+# - User widget
+#     - only go to profile page if user name or avatar is clicked
+#     - update friends count when a new friend is added or unfriended
+#     - click on friends count to see all friends
+#     - click on ManageAccountsOutlinedIcon to go to profile settings

+# - profile settings
+#     - change profile picture
+#     - change location
+#     - change occupation
+#     - add birthday
+#     - add gender

+# - help page